ibm-cloud-docs/containers/trusted-profile.md

 :   Adhere to the principle of least privilege by creating profiles with the exact minimum permissions required to complete a specific task.

-## Minimum access requirements
+## Minimum access requirements for all storage components
-{: #tp-minreqs}
+{: #tp-minreqs-all}

 A minimum set of access policies are required for a trusted profile to be used for your storage components.

-### Minimum requirements for all storage components
-{: #tp-minreqs-all}
+The policies in this section are required to set up trusted profiles for all storage storage components.

 Create a trust relationship with the following configuration.
 These permissions are required for VPC clusters.
 - Compute service type (found under the **Compute resource tab** in the UI) :